 - Walnuts.
 Yes, you read that correctly ~ walnuts are exceptionally rich in ❤️-healthy omega 3, which is often hard to find in foods.
 Snack on a few walnuts throughout the day and you will be doing your heart a favor.
 In 2004, walnuts came into world fame with the FDA when they allowed a qualified health claim for these tasty nuts: “Supportive but not conclusive research shows that eating 1.5 oz of walnuts per day, as part of a low saturated fat and low cholesterol diet, and not resulting in increased caloric intake may reduce the risk of coronary heart disease.”

 - Blueberries.
 This probably comes as no surprise that blueberries are super healthy.
 The component, anthocyanin, is what gives the berry its color and its antioxidant and anti-inflammatory properties, so be sure and eat the skin.
-In addition to the amazing antioxidant facts, blueberries have been linked to lowering cholesterol, reducing diabetes risk, supporting urinary and vision health and (holy cow) if that’s not enough also slowing the aging process!
+In addition to the amazing antioxidant facts, blueberries are linked to lowering cholesterol, reducing diabetes risk, supporting urinary and vision health and (holy cow) if that’s not also enough slowing the aging process!
 Next time you have your bowl of oatmeal stop and consider these blue wonder fruits to add to the mix.

 - Pomegranate.
 Do you find these hard to eat?
 I do, but I’m going to get over it and start eating them more often because of their major health benefits.
-Pomegranates are also rich in antioxidants and research shows promising results in reducing heart disease, lowering cholesterol and blood pressure as well as reducing the risk of certain types of cancer.
+Pomegranates are also rich in antioxidants, and research shows promising results in reducing heart disease, lowering cholesterol and blood pressure as well as lessen the risk of certain types of cancer.
 When you’re in need of a healthy snack consider the pomegranate, you won’t be sorry you did.

 - Broccoli.
-Boy, I wish I liked this vegetable but I really don’t.
+Boy, I wish I liked this vegetable, but I don’t.
 I’m finding creative ways to make it because it’s such an important piece of our nutritional pie.
-Broccoli is loaded with vitamins such as A, B-6, folic acid, and K. More?
+Broccoli loaded with vitamins such as A, B-6, folic acid, and K. More?
 Yes, it’s also full of minerals such as calcium and potassium.
 It’s a superstar!
 It also has a unique claim to fame because of its cancer-fighting properties.

 - Spices.
 Tumeric is terrific!
 It is known for its anti-inflammatory properties, may reduce cancer risk and slow the progression of Alzheimer’s!
-Cinnamon helps lower cholesterol and stabilizes blood sugars and finally Ginger supports digestive health, is used for anti-inflammatory reasons and recently for cancer prevention.
+Cinnamon helps lower cholesterol and stabilizes blood sugars, and finally Ginger supports digestive health, used for anti-inflammatory reasons and recently for cancer prevention.
 These three spices are special and consider adding to your diet.
 Hey instead of salt and pepper, how about some turmeric, cinnamon or ginger?
 Not only will these spices enhance your food but also add amazing health benefits!

 Remember that when you are eating for health, it relies on a proactive frame of mind, one based on scientific research, self-awareness, and prevention.
 This is the first part of this two-part series: Plants Be Thy Medicine.
 The second part of this series will discuss essential oils, which have been around since before biblical times, and are nature’s support tools to help your body heal itself.